 Sure, you opted for the IUD to avoid this, but it can happen (rarely).
 So, what happens if you get pregnant with an IUD?
 While you are at risk for ectopic pregnancy, when the fertilized egg grows outside the uterus, it’s not necessarily the outcome.

-For next steps, Kelly-Jones said, “I would take the IUD out, and then I would follow that patient carefully with ultrasounds and symptoms.
+For next steps, Langan said, “I would take the IUD out, and then I would follow that patient carefully with ultrasounds and symptoms.
 She could go on to carry a normal pregnancy.”

 Which doesn’t mean you should get one, get it removed after a few months, then get another one when you’re ready again.